Triskcraft/McDis-RCON/GUIDE.en.md

 - `kill` → Forcefully closes the process.
 - `restart` → Executes `stop_cmd`, and once the process is closed, executes `start_cmd`.
 - `mdreload` → Reloads the mdplugins inside the `.mdplugins` of the corresponding process.
+- `last_log` or `last_logs` → Sends the latest 40 saved logs to the thread.
+Both names perform the same action.

+Each process keeps up to 200 recent logs in memory.
+Only lines that pass the `blacklist` filter are stored; the history is lost when McDis-RCON restarts.
+If no lines have been saved yet, the bot replies with `[No logs saved yet]`.

 In the Discord panel channel, these commands should be preceded by `!!` and specify the process or add `-all` to apply it to all.
 Example: